Wrought iron

+Wrought iron is an iron alloy with a very low carbon content (less than 0.05%) in contrast to that of cast iron (2.1% to 4.5%), or 0.25% for low carbon "mild" steel.
+Wrought iron is manufactured by heating and melting high carbon cast iron in an open charcoal or coke hearth or furnace in a process known as puddling.
+The high temperatures cause the excess carbon to oxidise, the iron being stirred or puddled during the process in order to achieve this.
+As the carbon content reduces, the melting point of the iron increases, ultimately to a level which is higher than can be achieved by the hearth, hence the wrought iron is never fully molten and many impurities remain.

+The primary advantage of wrought iron over cast iron is its malleability – where cast iron is too brittle to bend or shape without breaking, wrought iron is highly malleable, and much easier to bend.

-Wrought iron is an iron alloy with a very low carbon content (less than 0.08%) in contrast to that of cast iron (2.1% to 4%).
-It is a semi-fused mass of iron with fibrous slag inclusions (up to 2% by weight), which give it a wood-like "grain" that is visible when it is etched, rusted, or bent to failure.
+Wrought iron is a semi-fused mass of iron with fibrous slag inclusions (up to 2% by weight), which give it a wood-like "grain" that is visible when it is etched, rusted, or bent to failure.
 Wrought iron is tough, malleable, ductile, corrosion resistant, and easily forge welded, but is more difficult to weld electrically.

 Before the development of effective methods of steelmaking and the availability of large quantities of steel, wrought iron was the most common form of malleable iron.
 It was given the name wrought because it was hammered, rolled, or otherwise worked while hot enough to expel molten slag.
 The modern functional equivalent of wrought iron is mild steel, also called low-carbon steel.
-Neither wrought iron nor mild steel contain enough carbon to be hardenable by heating and quenching.
+Neither wrought iron nor mild steel contain enough carbon to be hardened by heating and quenching.